Cotalker/documentation/docs/documentation/automation/bots/pbsendsurvey.md

 ## Overview {#overview}

-This parameterized bot sends surveys to channels.
-You can also configure the bot to automatically prefill survey fields.
+This parameterized bot automatically fills out forms and sends them to the channel of your preference.

 :::caution Take note
 This bot is not retro-compatible.
 Use the latest version for best results.